ApryseSDK/nodejs-mail-to-pdf/README.md

 ```
 files/            - sample emails and resulting converted PDF
-  tmp/            - tmp folder needed to write the image to disk
+  tmp/            - tmp folder needed to write the attachments to disk
+    img/          - img folder needed to write the image to disk
 ```

 ## API documentation